Color Theory Basics: The Essential Guide for Designers

 Saturation

-Brightness controls how light or dark a color appears.
-Effective palettes rely more on brightness contrast than hue contrast.
+How light or dark a color appears.
+Most good palettes depend more on brightness contrast than hue contrast.

 Technical color values such as HEX and RGB are numerical expressions of these properties.